 Adding strawberries into the mix creates a perfectly pink variation with a fresh and smooth taste.

-I love the pink in this dessert and think a whipped chocolate cream would be a great compliment.
+I love the pink in this dessert and think whipped chocolate cream would be a great compliment.

-You don’t need special little glass dishes or cute little masons jars for this dessert (though mason jar desserts are undoubtedly adorable).
+You don’t need special glass dishes or cute little masons jars for this dessert (though mason jar desserts are undoubtedly adorable).

 These super-fast parfaits can be made with store-bought pound cake, whipped cream, and sweetened berries, all layered into wine glasses.